roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Ruth ****** byJust_Plain_Bob© I was on my back, totally fucked out, and she stood next to the bed looking down at me and looking for all the world like she had just awakened and was as fresh as a daisy.
+I was on my back, totally fucked out, and she stood next to the bed looking down at me and looking for all the world like she had just awakened and was as fresh as a daisy.
 No one seeing her at that moment would have believed that she had been sucking and fucking me for five hours.
 No one would have imagined that those lips had been wrapped around my cock and that mouth had swallowed my cum.
 She looked so fresh that no one would have believed that her pussy had taken two of my loads and that her ass -- her beautiful heart shaped ass -- had taken a third and fourth.
 She looked exactly like what she wasn't -- a sweet looking faithful wife.

  She smiled and said, "Take plenty of vitamins baby; I need you to last longer next time" and then she left me to go home to her husband and kids.